Data cube storage types

 4. Incremental data update

-Incrementally building data cubes will only retrieve data that was added to the database since the last build.
+Incrementally building data cubes will only retrieve data that was added to the database since the last build as kept track by one or more incremental element fields in your data, such as a date or sequential ID.
 This has the potential to substantially decrease the time needed to build the data cube, however it will not update or remove existing data.

-It is important to be cautious when using incremental updates on a data cube where changes to existing data are possible.
-Deleted entries will still be present, entries that have been updated to a smaller value will retain their original value, and entries that have been updated to a larger value will appear as a new entry after the data cube has been updated.
+It is important to avoid or be cautious when using incremental updates on a data cube where changes to existing data are possible.
+Deleted entries will still be present, entries that have been updated with a smaller incremental element value will be unchanged, and entries updated with a larger incremental element value can appear as a new, separate entry after the data cube has been updated.

-You can enable incremental data updates for either the warehouse or in-memory storage type, and then build the data cubes manually or via a schedule, as described above.
+You can enable incremental data updates when using either the warehouse or in-memory storage type, and then build the data cubes manually or via a schedule, as described above.

-If your data cube is checked in, you can see what type of storage it is using from the Explore window, the administration File Explorer, or the Properties References dialog for a referencing item.
+If your data cube is checked in, you can see what type of storage it is using from any file explorer, including the Explore window.
 This saves you from having to edit the data cube just to see its storage type.

-When a data cube uses a storage type, it appears with a different icon in the Explore window (or File Explorer).
+When a data cube uses a storage type, it appears with a different icon.
 The data cube's tooltip also indicates the type of storage it uses.

 The total time required to build in-memory storage for a particular data cube, and the RAM memory required, can vary greatly depending on a range of factors.
 Estimating build times is therefore not as simple as saying building X records takes Y minutes, etc.